MartinRGB/sketch-smooth-corner-android/README.md

 # sketch-smooth-corner-android

-An android project explained how to draw Sketch's smooth corner in android canvas
+An android project explained how to draw Sketch's smooth corner in android canvas.

-* High Performance
-* Dynamic Corners
+You can customize drawing function in your custom view n' achieve cool animation effect.

 Aslo you can try it in this [web demo](http://www.martinrgb.com/sketch-smooth-corner-web) —— compare uploaded image with effect in **Web Canvas**